thi-ng/blog/2016/20160626-generative-design-clojure.md

 agents have either reached a negative pole or have left the simulation space.
 At each time step, an agent will travel in the weighted direction of all di-poles, implicitly taking into account that neighboring same-charged poles exercise a repellent force on the agent.
-Also, at each time step we record an agent’s current position and charge potential, information which is then used to visualize the field line curves and their colors.
+Also, at each time step we record an agent's current position and charge potential, information which is then used to visualize the field line curves and their colors.